-Argos Hill in West Sussex isn’t really a tunnel at all, it’s a skew bridge (a bridge that passes obliquely under or over a road) which was cut and covered rather than bored.
+Argos Hill in East Sussex isn’t really a tunnel at all, it’s a skew bridge (a bridge that passes obliquely under or over a road) which was cut and covered rather than bored.
 It is however, underground, so it still gets in here.

 The tunnel is just 60 yards long to pass beneath the old Eastbourne Road, the A267, and is a (generous) double bore.